mrakgr/Trading-Journal/journal_2025.md

 I want to hang on to the money that I have rather than waste it on recklessly.

 I'll focus on poker.
 Trading education is just fun for me now.

+9/25/2025

+1:40pm.
+Went to Rijeka and got the calcificate in my right shoulder treated with an injection.
+It should be healed in 5-7 weeks.
+Finally.

+Now that I've done that and also had breakfast let me put in a programming session.
+The poker bot won't make itself.